kfchou/kfchou.github.io/_drafts/2025-05-09-poetry-toml-file.md

 You can enrich optional dependencies for locking in the tool.poetry section analogous to dependencies.

 # In a monorepo context
+The root monorepo is not intended to be built as a package, so the `pyproject.toml` needs to be adjusted slightly.

+1. Relative Paths
 (taken straight from [the docs](https://python-poetry.org/docs/dependency-specification/))

 You can add `dependencies` to `dynamic` and define your dependencies completely in the `tool.poetry` section.
 Using only the `tool.poetry` section might make sense in non-package mode when you will not build an sdist or a wheel.